Crystal Palace Thrash Man Utd 4-0 To Leave Ten Hags Future In Doubt - UrduPoint

 There was no response from United after the break on a night which could be the final straw for the club's new leadership group when deciding Ten Hag's future.

-Some heroics from Onana briefly kept the scoreline down as he saved from Eze, Will Hughes and Mitchell in quick succession.

-But he was powerless to deny Mitchell a rare goal from close range as United were cut open from a set-piece.
+Mitchell netted a rare goal from close range as United were cut open from a set-piece.

 Onana was then caught out by the power of Olise's strike that flew past the Cameroonian.